akshaymalik1995/nextjs-notes/b2-useRouter-hook.md

 This code will render the text "The current path is /" if the user is on the home page.
 If the user is on a different page, the text will be updated to reflect the current path.

 The `useRouter` hook can also be used to navigate to new routes.
-To do this, you can use the `push` method on the `history` object.
+To do this, you can use the `push` method.
 The `push` method takes a path as its argument, and it will navigate the browser to the specified path.

 Here is an example of how to use the `useRouter` hook to navigate to the `/about` page: